Dan1l0s/nazarick_bots/README.md

 ### Logger bot

-Logger bot allows you to print to the text channel information about all events that occur on the server: the connection of participants to the voice channels, the actions of moderators, and so on in the form of fine-looking embes:
+Logger bot allows you to print to the text channel information about all events that occur on the server: the connection of participants to the voice channels, the actions of moderators, and so on in the form of fine-looking embeds:

 <p align="center">
   <img src="https://i.imgur.com/tJ26hOs.png" alt="Logger bot default log messages example"/>